-Plant parsley and asparagus together, and you’ll have more of each.
-But keep broccoli and tomato plants far apart if you want them to thrive.
-This classic companion-gardening guide shows you how to use the native attributes of vegetables to create a naturally bountiful garden.
-Learn which plants nourish the soil, which repel pests, which encourage each other, and which just don’t get along.
+Plant parsley and asparagus together and you’ll have more of each, but keep broccoli and tomato plants far apart if you want them to thrive.
+This classic companion-gardening guide outlines the keys to creating a harmoniously varied and bountiful garden.
+Utilize the natural properties of plants to nourish the soil, repel pests, and secure a greater harvest.
+With plenty of insightful advice and suggestions for planting schemes, Louise Riotte will inspire you to turn your garden into a naturally nurturing ecosystem.

-Discover why Roman gladiators were massaged with onion juice before battle, how celery contributed to Casanova’s conquests, how peas almost poisoned General Washington, and why some 17th-century turnips were considered degenerate.
-Rebecca Rupp tells the strange and fascinating behind-the-scenes tales of 23 of the world’s most popular vegetables.
-This delightful collection is the perfect gift for gardeners, foodies, history buffs, and anyone who wants to know the secret stories concealed in a salad.
+Discover why Roman gladiators were massaged with onion juice before battle, how celery contributed to Casanova’s conquests, how peas almost poisoned General Washington, and why some seventeenth-century turnips were considered degenerate.
+Rebecca Rupp tells the strange and fascinating history of 23 of the world’s most popular vegetables.
+Gardeners, foodies, history buffs, and anyone who wants to know the secret stories concealed in a salad are sure to enjoy this delightful and informative collection.

 The best of Dick Raymond's vegetable gardening wisdom is illustrated with full-color photos and at-a-glance charts that make his methods accessible to any gardener.